Stability of Hairy Black Holes in Shift-Symmetric Scalar-Tensor Theories via the Effective Field Theory Approach: Discussion

 In future work, we intend to extend this work to the case of rotating black holes, which comprise the majority of astrophysical black holes observed through current and future instruments.
 The EFT for slowly rotating black holes with time-independent scalar hair has already been constructed~\cite{Hui:2021cpm}, while interesting background solutions for rotating black holes with time-like hair have found in DHOST models~\cite{Charmousis:2019vnf,BenAchour:2020fgy}.
 The EFT description of perturbations around these objects remains to be constructed, and may be complicated by the fact that the background construction relies on the use of disformal transformations.
 It is an interesting future exercise to investigate whether similar techniques to those used in this paper can be applied to perturbations and the construction of the EFT in these rotating backgrounds.

-\goodbreak \centerline{\bf Acknowledgements} While this paper was in preparation, we were aware of the research by Mukohyama, Takahashi and Yingcharoenrat on a similar subject.
-Their paper appeared concurrently on arXiv and we thank them for their correspondence.
-We thank Hayato Motohashi, Luca Santoni, Kazufumi Takahashi and Enrico Trincherini for useful discussions.
+While this paper was in preparation, we were aware of the research by Mukohyama, Takahashi and Yingcharoenrat on a very similar subject \cite{Mukohyama:2022skk}.
+Our results are consistent with each other on the analysis of odd parity sector perturbations.
+We thank them for their kind correspondence.

+\goodbreak \centerline{\bf Acknowledgements} We thank Hayato Motohashi, Luca Santoni, Kazufumi Takahashi and Enrico Trincherini for useful discussions.
 This work is supported in part by the US Department of Energy (HEP) Award DE-SC0013528, NASA ATP grant 80NSSC18K0694, and by the Simons Foundation Origins of the Universe Initiative.
 T.N. is supported in part by JSPS KAKENHI Grant No.~20H01902 and No.~22H01220, and MEXT KAKENHI Grant No.~21H00075, No.~21H05184 and No.~21H05462.